rockit-astro/powerd/README.md

 ### Configuration

-The onemetre [dehumidifier switch](https://github.com/warwick-one-metre/dehumidifier-switch) is matched against its unique serial number.
-If the Arduino is replaced then the serial number should be updated in `10-onemetre-dome-power.rules`.

 The IPs and port configurations for PDUs etc are defined in the json config files.

 The `power` and `light` scripts define a dictionary defining which daemon should be controlled based on the IP of the system running the script.